-I spent several hours today struggling to fix my iMac triple boot setup with Mac OS X Lion, Windows 7 x64, are Ubuntu 11.10. rEFIt does not handle the new Apple Boot partition included in the latest release of Apple’s operating system.
+I spent several hours today struggling to fix my iMac triple boot setup with Mac OS X Lion, Windows 7 x64, and Ubuntu 11.10. rEFIt does not handle the new Apple Boot partition included in the latest release of Apple’s operating system.
 This article provides an example of how to fix your MBR table manually without using the rEFIt partition sync tool.

 This is not a triple boot setup guide.
 I’m providing this information here for any of those poor souls who are also struggling with this problem and looking for a solution.